 In April 2013, we announced that we intended to distribute excess cash, expected to arise from royalty revenues, in the form of periodic dividends to stockholders.
-(See Note 7 to our Condensed Consolidated Financial Statements.)
+(See Note 7 to the Condensed Consolidated Financial Statements.)

 On February 4, 2016, our Board adopted a Plan of Liquidation and Dissolution (the "Plan of Liquidation and Dissolution"), the implementation of which has been postponed.
-(See Note 11 to our Condensed Consolidated Financial Statements.)
+(See Note 11 to the Condensed Consolidated Financial Statements.)

 On January 30, 2019, we entered into a letter agreement with Servier, in connection with the Asset Purchase Agreement, by and between Klee Pharmaceuticals, Inc., Defiante and Sigma-Tau, on the one hand, and the Company, on the other hand.
-Under the letter agreement, Servier, as successor-in-interest to Defiante, has confirmed its obligation to pay us a \$7.0 million milestone payment related to SC Oncaspar as a result of the FDA's December 20, 2018 approval of calaspargase pegol - mknl (brand name ASPARLASTM) as a component of a multi-agent chemotherapeutic regimen for the treatment of acute lymphoblastic leukemia in pediatric and young adult patients age 1 month to 21 years.
+Under the letter agreement, Servier, as successor-ininterest to Defiante, has confirmed its obligation to pay us a \$7.0 million milestone payment related to SC Oncaspar as a result of the FDA's December 20, 2018 approval of calaspargase pegol - mknl (brand name ASPARLASTM) as a component of a multi-agent chemotherapeutic regimen for the treatment of acute lymphoblastic leukemia in pediatric and young adult patients age 1 month to 21 years.
 In addition, under the letter agreement, we agreed to waive Servier's obligations to pursue the development of SC Oncaspar in Europe and the approval of SC Oncaspar by the EMEA under the Asset Purchase Agreement, provided that we are not waiving Servier's obligation to make any applicable milestone payment to us upon EMEA approval, if any, of SC Oncaspar.
-Servier is required to pay the \$7.0 million milestone payment to us within three business days following the parties' completion of procedures for claiming benefits under the double tax treaty between the United States and the United Kingdom.
+Servier was required to pay the \$7.0 million milestone payment to us within three business days following the parties' completion of procedures for claiming benefits under the double tax treaty between the United States and the United Kingdom.
 We expect to receive the \$7.0 million milestone payment from Servier by the third quarter of 2019.
-Accordingly, we recorded the milestone revenue in 2018 and a current milestone receivable at December 31, 2018 and March 31, 2019.
-However, no assurance can be given as to the timing of our receipt of the payment.
+Accordingly, we recorded a current milestone receivable at March 31, 2019.
+The \$7.0 million payment was received in July 2019.

 We may be entitled to certain potential future milestone payments and royalties, contingent upon the achievement of certain regulatory approvalrelated milestones and sales by third-party licensees.
 There can be no assurance that the Company will receive any milestone payments resulting from its agreements with any of our third-party licensees or that any sales of related products will be made.
-We will not recognize revenue from any of our third-party licensees until all revenue recognition requirements are met.
+We will not recognize revenue from any of our thirdparty licensees until all revenue recognition requirements are met.